11+ Tips to Improve Your Running Form in 2025 (and Beyond)

 Tip One: Make use of mental models.
 I sometimes have trouble landing under my center of gravity, so often imagine a chain around my waist that is pulling me forward, so that I am leaning more and leading more with my hips.

 Tip Two: I also like to imagine running over water (landing lightly) and often will remove my headphones and listen to see if I can hear my footstrike too much.
-The lighter it feels, the better.”
+The lighter it feels, the better.” - Coach Craig Dos Santos

-8. Coach Nate Helming: Focus on One Thing
+8. Focus on One Thing

 Coach Nate

 “Tip One: If you want to change your run form, don’t try to do all the changes for all of the time you’re running.
 It will feel weird and you will be miserable and will ultimately flame out.
 Instead, pick one thing and focus on it for a week at a time.
 Allot three to five focused minutes on it tops in the beginning and end of your runs.
 In between, mentally let it go and try and enjoy yourself! 😉Tip Two: If you’re going to “fix” anything, don’t start with your feet.
 Too often, you’ll trade one problem for another by trying to manipulate how your feet hit the ground.
 Instead, start with relaxed shoulders and a smooth arm swing.
-Keeping yourself relaxed and smooth here will ensure that the rest of you stays smooth and relaxed–not only for higher cadence but a more natural footfall!”
+Keeping yourself relaxed and smooth here will ensure that the rest of you stays smooth and relaxed–not only for higher cadence but a more natural footfall!” - Coach Nate Helming

-9. Coach Elizabeth Inpyn: Develop Your Posture
+9. Develop Your Posture

 Coach Elizabeth